0install/0install-dotnet/README.md

 ## Building

-The source code is in [`src/`](src/), config for building the API documentation is in [`doc/`](doc/) and generated build artifacts are placed in `artifacts/`.
+The source code is in [`src/`](src/), config for building the API documentation is in [`doc/`](doc/) and generated artifacts are placed in `artifacts/`.
-There is a template in [`feed/`](feed/) for generating a [Zero Install feed](https://0install.github.io/docs/packaging/) from the artifacts.
-For official releases this is published at: https://apps.0install.net/0install/0install-dotnet.xml
 The source code does not contain version numbers.
 Instead the version is determined during CI using [GitVersion](http://gitversion.readthedocs.io/).

 To build on Windows install [Visual Studio 2019 v16.8 or newer](https://www.visualstudio.com/downloads/) and run `.\build.ps1`.
-To build on Linux or MacOS X install [.NET SDK 5.0 or newer](https://www.microsoft.com/net/download) and run `./build.sh`.
-Note: Some parts of the code can only be built on Windows.
+To build on Linux or macOS run `./build.sh`.
+Note: Some parts of the project can only be built on Windows and are skipped in Linux/macOS builds.

 ## Contributing